 - Browse the Dam Safety Program Annual Reports

 - Contact the B.C.
 Dam Safety Program

-Find a dam in B.C. using one of the following map applications:
+Find a dam in B.C. using the following map application:

 Other Water Retaining Structures

 A number of structures that retain water are not licensed under the Water Sustainability Act.
 The Dam Safety Regulation does not apply to those structures.

 Dams on a mine site that require a water licence may be regulated under the Water Sustainability Act and Dam Safety Regulation.
 Further information on regulatory authority on a mine site can be found within the Memorandum of Understanding between the Ministry of Forests, Lands and Natural Resource Operations, Ministry of Energy and Mines and the Ministry of Environment.
 Other Acts and guidance for dams on a mine site includes:

 - Mining structures that do not require a water licence, such as a tailings storage facility, are regulated under the Mines Act, the Environmental Management Act, and the Environmental Assessment Act.